Why Are Coffee Prices Going Up – Rise In Coffee Prices Explained

 If world economies rebound and see significant economic growth in coming years these traditional major markets that import and consume the most coffee may see a rise in demand that will further exacerbate the current upward pressure on green coffee bean prices.

-Coffee Supply Disruptions Due To Inclement Weather Cause Price Increases
+Coffee Supply Disruptions Due To Changing Weather Patterns

-The last year has seen numerous major coffee growing regions suffer diminished crops due to inclement weather and high humidity leading to outbreaks of coffee plant diseases and pests.
+The last few years have seen numerous major coffee growing regions suffer diminished crops due to inclement weather and high humidity leading to outbreaks of coffee plant diseases and pests.
 These problems affected the world’s largest coffee grower Brazil as well as the world’s second and third top growers Colombia and Vietnam.

 The weather caused a widespread problem of fungus on coffee crops, including the coffee leaf rust known as roya which attacks the Arabica coffee plant leaves and causes yellow-orange lesions and decreases yields.
 Countries such as El Salvador have responded to the coffee rust crisis by planting other varietals – such as Sarchimor and Catimor – that are more resistant to coffee leaf rust.
 This not only helps prevent all of their plants from being damaged, but also helps curtail the spread of the disease to other trees that are vulnerable.